HJU-Group/code-style/ide.md

    * Wrapping and Braces
       * Array Initializer: Do not wrap
          * Align Key Value Pairs
+   * PHPDoc
       * Use fully-qualified class names
 * Code Style (Javascript)
    * Indent 4 (All)
 #### File and Code Templates